Captain-sq/fan2servo/README.md

 Fan PWM input connected to pin 2.
 Servo output connected to pin 3.

-Protection components needed on pin 2 to deal with harmful voltages from the fan PWM drive circuit.
+Protect pin 2 to from harmful voltages from the fan PWM drive circuit.